 Cub Scouting Adventures

-Cub Scouts have the opportunity to earn both required and elective recognition devices as they work toward their ranks.
-They also can earn recognition for additional elective adventures they choose to complete beyond those required for their rank.
-Tiger, Wolf, and Bear Scouts earn adventure loops to be worn on their belt, and Webelos Scouts earn pins they can wear on their Webelos colors or Webelos cap.
+Cub Scouts have the opportunity to earn both required and elective recognition devices as they work toward their ranks and can also earn recognition for additional elective adventures they choose to complete beyond those required for their rank.
+Cub Scouts earn adventure loops to be worn on their belt, and Webelos Scouts earn pins to wear on their Webelos colors or Webelos cap.

 This is a chance to try something new, do your best, and earn recognition all at the same time.
-For more information about the adventure loops and pins, see CubScouts.org.
+For more information about the adventure loops and pins, visit CubScouts.org.